rolandbaer/list-last-changes/readme.txt

 == Upgrade Notice ==

+* 0.6.6 Bugfix for sorting posts
+* 0.6.5 Code cleanup
+* 0.6.0 Support for translations, Icon for the plugin directory
 * 0.5.0 Added support for also showing recent changed posts
 * 0.4.1 Bugfix for excluding hierarchical pages
 * 0.4.0 Added possibility to exclude pages listed in the widget.